i3mainz/chronontology-spatialapi/README.md

 The following components need to be installed:

-* Netbeans
+* Netbeans 8.2
-* Tomcat 7.x
+* Apache Tomcat 8.0.27.0
-* Java 7.x
+* Java EE 7 Web
-* Maven
+* JDK 1.8

 ## Development Hints

-The project was developed in NetBeans IDE 8.2, using Java EE 7 Web, JDK 1.7 and Maven 4.0.
+The project was developed in NetBeans IDE 8.2, using Java EE 7 Web, source binary format JDK 1.7 and Maven 4.0.

 ## Installation of Dependencies